LuisBuruato/LuisBuruato/README.md

 ## Hi there 👋

 I am Luis from Mexico
-- 🔭 I’m currently working at AVASO TECHNOLOGIES
+- 🔭 I’m currently working at AVASO Technology Solutions
 - 🌱 I’m currently learning Data Engineering
 - 👯 I’m looking to collaborate on data analytics
 - 🤔 I’m looking for help with IT